Inflectra/spira-documentation/docs/SpiraApps/Spira-AI-Connect.md

 ![AWS Bedrock Model Access](img/spiraaiconnect-aws-config1.png)

 On this page you can request access to various LLM model families and models.
-Please request access to at least one supported model family in AWS Bedrock (**Nova**, Anthropic Claude, or Llama).
+Please request access to at least one supported model family in AWS Bedrock (Nova, Anthropic Claude, Llama, etc).

 ![AWS IAM Users](img/spiraaiconnect-aws-config2.png)